auxsophia/auxsophia.github.io/_pages/philosophy/globalWarming.md

 Wind and solar are now competitive with oil at the point of generation, but if we need to store the energy, the EROI becomes 1.
 Unconventional oil sources become an EROI of less than 5.
 Arable land becomes too precious to use on bio-fuel.

 Established empires have metabolic costs.
-A reduction of 5% of metabolic costs means the empire must canabilize and use its reserves.
+A reduction of 5% of metabolic costs means the empire must cannibalize and use its reserves.

 ### Scrambling back from the Energy Cliff
 - Exploit existing energy sources at a faster rate